 Foot warts– are usually on the soles of the feet and are called plantar warts.
 Most plantar warts do not stick up above the surface like common warts because the pressure of walking flattens them and pushes them back into the skin.
 Plantar warts can be painful, feeling like a stone in the shoe.

 Flat warts– are smaller and smoother than other warts.
 They tend to grow in large numbers-20 to 100 at any one time.
 They can occur anywhere, but in children, they are most common on the face.
 In adults, they are often found in the beard area in men and on the legs in women.
-Irritation from shaving probably accounts for this.
+Virus seeding from shaving probably accounts for this.

 Genital warts– are usually sexually transmitted and they can be rough or smooth surfaced and are typically flesh coloured.
 Genital warts may be large or small and can be found as a single growth or in a group.
 They can appear on the external genital skin, inside the vagina, or in the anus.
 Only a small percentage of people infected with HPV will develop genital warts.
 Many persons are “carriers” of HPV and may never develop warts. but may still be able to pass HPV to their sexual partners.
 Although the incubation period from contacting HPV until the development of warts may be several months, some people may not develop warts for years after contact with HPV.

 Warts are passed from person to person, sometimes indirectly.
 Patients with plantar warts are likely to have contracted the virus from walking bare-footed in swimming pools, common shower areas.